WillFatty/cs2-slots-tracker/README.md

 - `ApiKey`: Your authentication key for the API
 - `ServerId`: A unique identifier for this server instance
 - `ServerName`: A friendly name for the server that appears in dashboards
+- `ServerIp`: The IP address of the server
+- `ServerPort`: The port number of the server
+- `ServerPassword`: Server password (optional - if empty, will try to get from sv_password CVar)
-- `ApiSyncIntervalSeconds`: How often to send data to the API (in seconds)
+- `ApiSyncIntervalSeconds`: How often to sync data with the API (in seconds)

+## Available Commands

+The plugin provides several in-game commands for debugging and monitoring:

+- `css_teamstats` - Shows current team statistics and player counts
+- `css_roundtimer` - Shows round timer debug information
+- `css_hibernation` - Manually trigger hibernation reset for testing
+- `css_hibernationcheck` - Check hibernation status and trigger if needed
+- `css_halftime` - Check halftime and side switch status
+- `css_serverpassword` - Check server password status and source

 ## Building from Source